Montgomery moves forward with mass vaccination site plans

 “Making sure county residents can get vaccinated close to home helps make sure everybody is able to meet their vaccine targets,” Elrich said.

-With greater amounts of vaccine expected every week, area officials have begun expanding eligibility for appointments.
+With greater numbers of vaccine doses expected every week, area officials have begun expanding eligibility for appointments.

-D.C. health officials said on Wednesday that all adults in the city can now preregister for a vaccine appointment.
+D.C. health officials said Wednesday that all adults in the city can now preregister for a vaccine appointment.
 Adults in the city who aren’t already eligible because of their job, age or medical condition, will become eligible for appointments on May 1.

 In Virginia, health officials announced that commercial pharmacies — which had been focusing on elderly residents — will start administering doses to people with high-risk medical conditions between the ages of 16 and 64.